Skip to content

 Sample Collection

-The Chief Scientist has ultimate responsibility for the sampling program.
-All sample collection will be done under the direction of the scientists aboard the ship although, in practice, the actual sample collection is carried out by the pilot, whose skill is ultimately responsible for the quality of sampling operations, and who has responsibility to determine that the sampling operations do not compromise the safety of the vehicle.
+The Chief Scientist is responsible for the sampling program.
+All sample and specimen collection will be done under the direction of the scientists aboard the ship.
+The actual sample collection is carried out by the pilot, who is responsible for ensuring that sampling operations do not compromise safety.

 Sample Curation

 All samples returned to the surface by Alvin or Jason, without exception, and regardless of whether collected intentionally, incidentally, or accidentally, will be curated on board the ship.
-This curation assures access to information about the samples to the scientific community, and ensures that important samples not relevant to the immediate goals of the expedition are not lost.
+This curation assures access to information about the samples to the scientific community, and ensures that important samples, even if not relevant to the goals of the expedition are not lost.
 Such curation will include the following:

-- Geographic position of sampling site with the best precision available
+• Geographic position of sampling site with the best precision available unless such data cannot be publicly disclosed*

-A copy of these curation records will be supplied to the operating institution (WHOI) as part of the cruise report, and copies will be provided to interested scientists on request.
+A copy of these curation records will be supplied to WHOI as part of the cruise report, and copies will be provided to interested scientists on request.

 Sample Disposition

 The funded Principal Investigator(s) of a project are ultimately responsible for disposition of all samples.
-The disposition of all samples must be in accordance with the requirements of the funding agencies.
+The disposition (transport and preservation) of all samples must be in accordance with the requirements of the funding agencies.
+In the absence of specific sample management plan, all physical samples should be made available to the broader scientific community, ideally in an appropriate public repository in perpetuity, within two years of data collection.

 Distribution of Incidental or Accidental Samples